trimstray/nginx-admins-handbook/doc/RULES.md

   > This can greatly reduce the number of new TCP connections, as NGINX can now reuse its existing connections (`keepalive`) per upstream.

   > If your upstream server supports Keep-Alive in its config, NGINX will now reuse existing TCP connections without creating new ones.
-This can greatly reduce the number of sockest in `TIME_WAIT` TCP connections on a busy servers (less work for OS to establish new connections, less packets on a network).
+This can greatly reduce the number of sockets in `TIME_WAIT` TCP connections on a busy servers (less work for OS to establish new connections, less packets on a network).

-  > Keep-Alive connections are only supported as of HTTP/1.1, an upgrade to the HTTP protocol.
+  > Keep-Alive connections are only supported as of HTTP/1.1.

 ###### Example